marcgg/marcgg.github.com/_posts/2013-11-12-peak-productivity.md

 >
 > [@dhh](http://twitter.com/dhh) about [Yahoo banning remote work](http://37signals.com/svn/posts/3453-no-more-remote-work-at-yahoo)

-Again, this rewards employees that are not necesserally the best ones.
+Again, this rewards employees that are not necessarily the best ones.
 Someone completing her tasks working a 40 hours week is probably more valuable than another person working 100 hours a week to produce the same output.
 One could also add that long hours are not sustainable